Are you the cool 90’s kid who thinks he/she has received the best of both worlds?

 Any investment based on other people’s advice could put the investment in great risk.

-An investment comes with its own set of risks.
+The investment comes with its own set of risks.
 Investing is an art which can only be mastered through years of experience.
 Kids of the 90’s who are mostly beginning their investing life or are at the early learning stage make some common mistakes.

 By keeping in mind these common mistakes and being careful enough not to repeat them again, investors could have a good start to the investments.